sugarcoat/sugarcoat/README.md

 This is the title of your pattern library.
 It will be displayed in the rendered version of Sugarcoat.

+### `graphic` ###

+Type: 'String'
+Optional: `true`
+Default: `null`

+This is the path to an image that can be the logo or letterhead for your pattern library.
+It will be displayd in the rendered version of Sugarcoat.

 ### `cwd` ###

 Type: `String`